Load shedding and security systems

 Load shedding is a pain in the proverbial for all of those who have not yet gone solar; there are three strong suggestions that I would add to the excellent article by Byrone Athman in the Witness last Saturday.

-Firstly whenever there is load shedding, immediately drop the mains-breaker and do not flip it up again for perhaps five minutes after the power is restored; by which time the voltage should have stabilised.
+Firstly whenever there is load shedding, immediately drop the mains-breaker and do not flip it up again for perhaps five minutes after the power has been restored; by which time the voltage should have stabilised.
 It’s during that short period that a huge amount of damage can be done to your electrical appliances; be patient and just wait for a few moments longer.

 Brown-outs when the voltage drops as everyone starts drawing power the moment the grid is restored can do as much damage as a surge.